nkadel/cmocka-1.1.x-srpm/README.md

 cmocka-1.2.x-srpm
 =================

-SRPM building tools for cmocka-1.2.x for runing Samba 4 on RHEL 6.
+SRPM building tools for cmocka-1.2.x for runing Samba 4 on Amazon Linux 2

 This tool taken from the EPEL 7 release.
 The set of tools need to be built and installed in the following order.